QubesOS/qubes-doc/user/reference/glossary.rst

          :width: 24px
          :align: left

       A :term:`disposable` qube is a stateless :term:`qube` - it does not save any data between reboots.
-Every time it is started, it has the same fresh filesystem.
+Every time it is started, it has the same fresh file system.
 These qubes can be used for a variety of situations, from experimentation to creating a more secure network connection.
 See :doc:`/user/how-to-guides/how-to-use-disposables`.

       Typically, disposable qubes have a temporary name (**dispXYZ**, where XYZ is a random number).
-They cease to exist after the qube is shut down, and closing the first application that was opened in the disposable will trigger the qube to shut down.
+They cease to exist after the qube is shut down.

+      .. warning:: Closing the **first** application that was opened in the disposable will trigger the qube to shut down.
+If you have opened a second application that will be closed.
+You will lose any data unless you have copied it out of the disposable: this is done automatically if you have chosen to ``edit in disposable`` and have saved any changes.

       Multiple instances of a disposable qube based on a single disposable template can run at the same time.